deepjs/deepjs/README.md

 <b>deepjs core</b>(this lib) provides a set of quite atomic tools for better programming.

-Alone, it does not provides anything but nice, fast and lightweight tools that allow you to develop your OWN application faster.
+Alone, deepjs core library does not provides anything but nice, fast and lightweight tools that allow you to develop your OWN application faster.

-Above all, it will help you in <b>modelisation</b>, <b>architecture</b> and <b>concurrent run-time management</b> of your OWN app.
+Above all, it will help you in <b>design</b>, <b>architecture</b> and <b>concurrent run-time management</b> of your OWN app.

 Based on Layered and Chained Programmation approach, it provides, uses and mixes :